JSulley/JSulley/README.md

   </h1>
 </div>

-My name's James, and I'm a passionate mathematician trying to set foot in the coding realm.
+Just a passionate mathematician obsessed with learning about technology.

 ## 📈 Stats
 <div>